Moobell1212/Elspeth-Meakin-s-react-portfolio/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
-If you have any suggestions for improoving this portfolio website generator:
+If you have any suggestions for improoving this project:
 <ol>
 <li>Fork the project</li>
 <li>Create your branch</li>